giniedp/glib/apps/web/src/examples/graphics/Readme.md

-# Graphics package examples (@gglib/graphics)

----

-The graphics package wraps WebGL calls with a more object oriented api.
+The `@gglib/graphics` package wraps WebGL calls in an object oriented api.
-However the api is still pretty low level.
+The api itself is still pretty low level.

-The exampes in this section demonstrate how the API may be used.
+Exampes in this section demonstrate how common rendering task are solved using only `@gglib/graphics` and `@gglib/math` packages.
 Beginning with a simple triangle and then continuing you will learn the following concepts:

 * creating vertex and index buffers